 How many hours should I expect to work while on co-op?

 The College of Engineering approves full-time positions that are 35-40 hours/week.
 Students are expected to work full time throughout the duration of their co-op, and part time positions are not approved.
-Students are also not allowed to work remotely in order to provide them with the experience of working in a professional environment; exceptions to this should be appealed to the Undergraduate Co-op Committee.

 Can I take class while on co-op?